 Selected Magnitude Categories

-(1) Magnitudes for selected Air Quality violations will be determined as follows if sufficient information is reasonable available to the department to make a determination:
+(1) Magnitudes for selected Air Quality violations will be determined as follows:

-(a) Opacity limitation violations:
+(a) Opacity limit violations:

-(A) Major -- Opacity measurements or readings of 20 percent opacity or more over the applicable limitation, or an opacity violation by a federal major source as defined in OAR 340-200-0020;
+(A) Major -- Opacity measurements or readings of 20 percent opacity or more over the applicable limit, or an opacity violation by a federal major source as defined in OAR 340-200-0020;

-(B) Moderate -- Opacity measurements or readings greater than 10 percent and less than 20 percent over the applicable limitation; or
+(B) Moderate -- Opacity measurements or readings greater than 10 percent opacity and less than 20 percent opacity over the applicable limit; or

-(C) Minor -- Opacity measurements or readings of 10 percent or less over the applicable limitation.
+(C) Minor -- Opacity measurements or readings of 10 percent opacity or less over the applicable limit.

-(b) Operation of a major source, as defined in OAR 340-200-0020, without first obtaining the required permit: Major -- The Best Achievable Control Technology (BACT) analysis shows need for additional controls and/or if offsets are required.
+(b) Operating a major source, as defined in OAR 340-200-0020, without first obtaining the required permit: Major -- if a Lowest Achievable Emission Rate (LAER) or Best Achievable Control Technology (BACT) analysis shows that additional controls or offsets are or were needed, otherwise apply OAR 340-012-0130.

+(c) Exceeding an emission limit established pursuant to New Source Review/Prevention of Significant Deterioration (NSR/PSD): Major – if exceeded the emission limit by more than 50 percent of the limit, otherwise apply OAR 340-012-0130.

+(d) Exceeding an emission limit established pursuant to federal National Emission Standards for Hazardous Air Pollutants (NESHAPs): Major – if exceeded the Maximum Achievable Control Technology (MACT) standard emission limit for a directly-measured hazardous air pollutant (HAP), otherwise apply OAR 340-012-0130.

-(c) Air contaminant emission limitation violations for selected air pollutants: Magnitude determinations under this subsection shall be made based upon significant emission rate amounts listed in OAR 340-200-0020 (Tables 2 and 3).
+(e) Air contaminant emission limit violations for selected air pollutants: Magnitude determinations under this subsection shall be made based upon significant emission rate (SER) amounts listed in OAR 340-200-0020 (Tables 2 and 3).

 (A) Major:

-(i) Exceeding the annual limit as established by permit, rule or order by more than the above amount;
+(i) Exceeding the annual emission limit as established by permit, rule or order by more than the annual SER; or

-(ii) Exceeding the monthly limit as established by permit, rule or order by more than ten percent of the above amount;
+(ii) Exceeding the short-term (less than one year) emission limit as established by permit, rule or order by more than the applicable short-term SER.

-(iii) Exceeding the daily limit as established by permit, rule or order by more than 0.5 percent of the above amount; or

-(iv) Exceeding the hourly limit as established by permit, rule or order by more than 0.1 percent of the above amount.

 (B) Moderate:

-(i) Exceeding the annual limit as established by permit, rule or order by an amount from 50 up to and including 100 percent of the above amount;
+(i) Exceeding the annual emission limit as established by permit, rule or order by an amount from 50 up to and including 100 percent of the annual SER; or

-(ii) Exceeding the monthly limit as established by permit, rule or order by an amount from five up to and including ten percent of the above amount;
+(ii) Exceeding the short-term (less than one-year) emission limit as established by permit, rule or order by an amount from 50 up to and including 100 percent of the applicable short-term SER.

-(iii) Exceeding the daily limit as established by permit, rule or order by an amount from 0.25 up to and including 0.50 percent of the above amount; or

-(iv) Exceeding the hourly limit as established by permit, rule or order by an amount from 0.05 up to and including 0.10 percent of the above amount.

 (C) Minor:

-(i) Exceeding the annual limit as established by permit, rule or order by an amount less than 50 percent of the above amount;
+(i) Exceeding the annual emission limit as established by permit, rule or order by an amount less than 50 percent of the annual SER; or

-(ii) Exceeding the monthly limit as established by permit, rule or order by an amount less than five percent of the above amount;
+(ii) Exceeding the short-term (less than one year) emission limit as established by permit, rule or order by an amount less than 50 percent of the applicable short-term SER.

-(iii) Exceeding the daily limit as established by permit, rule or order by an amount less than 0.25 percent of the above amount; or

-(iv) Exceeding the hourly limit as established by permit, rule or order by an amount less than 0.05 percent of the above amount.

-(d) Violations of Emergency Action Plans: Major -- Major magnitude in all cases.
+(f) Violations of Emergency Action Plans: Major -- Major magnitude in all cases.

-(e) Violations of on road motor vehicle refinishing rules contained in OAR 340-242-0620: Minor -- Refinishing 10 or fewer on road motor vehicles per year.
+(g) Violations of on road motor vehicle refinishing rules contained in OAR 340-242-0620: Minor -- Refinishing 10 or fewer on road motor vehicles per year.

-(f) Asbestos violations:
+(h) Asbestos violations --These selected magnitudes apply unless the violation does not cause the potential for human exposure to asbestos fibers:

-(A) Major -- More than 260 lineal feet or more than 160 square feet of asbestos-containing material ;
+(A) Major -- More than 260 linear feet or more than 160 square feet of asbestos-containing material or asbestos-containing waste material;

-(B) Moderate -- From 40 lineal feet up to and including 260 lineal feet or from 80 square feet up to and including 160 square feet of asbestos-containing material ; or
+(B) Moderate -- From 40 linear feet up to and including 260 linear feet or from 80 square feet up to and including 160 square feet of asbestos-containing material or asbestos-containing waste material; or

-(C) Minor -- Less than 40 lineal feet or 80 square feet of asbestos-containing material.
+(C) Minor -- Less than 40 linear feet or 80 square feet of asbestos-containing material or asbestos-containing waste material.

 (D) The magnitude of the asbestos violation may be increased by one level if the material was comprised of more than five percent asbestos.

-(g) Open burning violations:
+(i) Open burning violations: